#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
 The climate and weather make it easy to get and keep a beautiful garden.
-A wide variety of vegetables, flowers, and plants thrive in the Gulf region.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+A wide variety of veggies, flowers, and plants thrive in the Gulf region.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.